Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

-Our modelled suite is a very limited representation of all the possible surfaces and atmospheres on such a planet.
-Different surfaces could have higher albedos or features in emission, and different atmospheres could have weaker or stronger emission than we model here, or stronger differences in their F1500W and F1280W emission.
-We note that despite our wider selection of surface types than previous studies, the Bond albedos of most of the types of igneous extrusive rock are relatively low, resulting in relatively high day-side emission, consistent with previous work \citep{hu2012theoretical,mansfield2019identifying,lyu2024super}.
-It is the surfaces with small grain sizes, or the more unusual surfaces like magnesium sulfate, that provide the highest Bond albedo values.
+Our models are a limited representation of all the possible surfaces and atmospheres on such a planet.
+Different surfaces or atmospheres could have higher albedos or emission features, or stronger differences in their F1500W and F1280W emission.
+Despite our wider selection of surface types than previous studies, the Bond albedos of most types of igneous extrusive rock are relatively low, resulting in relatively high day-side emission, consistent with previous work \citep{hu2012theoretical,mansfield2019identifying,lyu2024super}.
+The surfaces with small grain sizes, or the more unusual surfaces like magnesium sulfate, provide the highest Bond albedo values.
 With that said, regolith grain sizes of a few tens of microns are not unusual in the solar system and can result in surprisingly high Bond albedos even for common basalt.
-Understanding the likelihood of high-albedo surfaces will therefore be crucial to make progress in this area.
+We do not attempt to provide a prior likelihood on the prevalence of different surface types; understanding the likelihood of high-albedo surfaces will therefore be crucial to make progress in this area.